 It’s important to note that ulceration can be a dangerous secondary complication associated with conjunctivitis.

 You must seek veterinary assistance if you notice your cat’s eye/s looks to be affected.

-Here are some diseases also associated with cats that are less common:
+Here are some less common diseases also associated with cats: